DLSNemsara/GenAI-101-with-Pieces/README.md

 ## Project Overview

 The project consists of a simple web page that displays fun facts about Sri Lanka cricket.
 Users can generate new random facts by clicking a button.
-The project demonstrates the use of HTML, CSS, and JavaScript to create an interactive and visually appealing web page.
+The project demonstrates the use of HTML, CSS, and JavaScript.

 ## Features